opentensor/developer-docs/docs/subnets/schedule-coldkey-swap.md

 Make sure you satisfy the below requirements before you proceed:

-1. You must be the owner of old coldkey to schedule the coldkey swap.
+1. You must be the owner of the old coldkey to schedule the coldkey swap.

 :::danger If you do not own the new coldkey, you are **transferring complete ownership** of the coldkey.